 You can't forgo trying a Bloody Mary at Bloody Mary's so stop for lunch and some beverages and chill with your toes in the sand.

 La Villa Mahana is a tiny 8-table gourmet restaurant perfect for a romantic meal (make sure to choose the wine pairing option).
 Guests rate it 'beyond compare' but be prepared to drop some dough.
-Catch the sunset at Bora Bora Yacht Club where you'll enjoy a delicious meal and cocktails with unreal views of the horizon.
+Catch a stunning sunset overlooking the lagoon at Saint James Bora Bora while enjoying an exquisite meal and cocktails.

 Don't forget to try Poisson Cru and Tahitian vanilla ice cream if you see them on a menu!